Separation Anxiety

 This model died, and von neumann architecture won out.
 So, tody we have "instructions and data" in the same place, interchangeable and ultimately it's anybody's guess what makes for data and what makes for code.

 You might say that code is 'whatever gets executed.'
 But, if code isn't yet executed it's still code, not just data.
 And just because code has been executed doesn't mean it stops being data.
 So I don't think there's a distinction between them at low levels.
-At higher levels, there can appear to be a distinction, but at the highest levels, the distinctions dissappear again, lisp etc. Anyway, I'm lost in this paragraph: i'll move on to the next biot: the separation of business rules from everything else.
+At higher levels, there can appear to be a distinction, but at the highest levels, the distinctions disappear again, lisp etc. Anyway, I'm lost in this paragraph: i'll move on to the next bit: the separation of business rules from everything else.

 Keep your business rules in your business rules layer.